-Archbishop Buechlein blesses new altar
+Archbishop Beuchlein blesses new altar

+On Oct.
+20, 2007, Archbishop Buechlein celebrated Mass at Little Flower to dedicate the intricately carved altar.
+In February 2009, the parish installed replicas of the stained glass windows that originally had been behind the original high altar.
 The windows, created by Der Glass Werks in Indianapolis using old photographs as a guide, depict the crucifixion of Jesus at Calvary.